top of page

 As far as we know, beer was first made in 8000 BCE, wine in 6000 BCE, and spirits for consumption in 1192.
 However, they are believed to have been consumed many years before.
 Medicinal alcohol distillation was first discovered in 900 CE, and the first known word for a consumable distilled spirit was “aqua vitae” (AH-qua VEE-tee or sometimes pronounced VEE-ti), which translates from Latin to “water of life.”
 Arnaud de Ville-Neuve coined the word in 1310 after he distilled wine with an alembic still.
 The French translation is eau-de-vie (o-duh-VEE).

 According to esteemed alcohol and cocktail historians Anistatia Miller and Jared Brown, thirty-three-year-old French explorer and missionary William de Rubruquis, aka William of Rubruck (1220–1293), was the first to mention a spirit called arrack (uh-RACK).
 In 1292, Marco Polo (1254-1324) commented about arrack in his travel memoir Il Millione, and it is recorded that Genoese merchants brought arrack to Russia a century before.
 Arrack is distilled from molasses and water using dried cakes of red rice and botanicals containing yeast and other fungi spores that trigger the fermentation process.
 It was produced on the island of Java, Batavia, and the technique can be traced back thousands of years to China—and even predates the birth of distillation.
-The island went through many name changes throughout history, but today is named Jakarta (or Djakarta) and is located in Indonesia.
-Slowly through the years the distilled spirits vodka, gin, whisk(e)y, rum, tequila, and liqueurs each made a commercial appearance.
+The island underwent many name changes throughout history, but today is named Jakarta (or Djakarta) and is located in Indonesia.
+Slowly, through the years, the distilled spirits vodka, gin, whisk(e)y, rum, tequila, and liqueurs each made a commercial appearance.

 The Top Things to Know about Alcohol